glennsvel90/Monster-Battles/README.md

 # Monster-Battles

-This is a command line game made while learning to program with python
+This is a command line game made while I was learning to program with python

 ## Getting Started